Table of Contents[Hide][Show]

-There is much adulteration and counterfeit manuka honey in the industry!
+Adulteration and counterfeit manuka honey are rampant within the industry!
 As mentioned earlier, more than 80% of manuka honey produced in 2014 was fake.

 Unfortunately, finding the best manuka honey that has sufficient potency for medicinal use is more confusing than you might think.
 The honey industry utilizes numerous competing certification systems.

 As you will see below, these certifications are not equivalent either.

 Professor Thomas Henle, the head of the Institute of Food and Chemistry at the Technical University of Dresden, Germany, developed the MGO grading system for manuka honey in 2008.
 The company Manuka Health primarily uses it.